Go back

 2. Students are entitled to the right of due process as provided and explained by the University’s Code of Student Conduct.

-3. Students are entitled to freedom from unreasonable search and/or seizure regarding their person, their residence and their personal property.
+3. Students are entitled to freedom from unreasonable search and/or seizure regarding their person, their on-campus residence and their personal property.

 4. Students have a right to privacy, including the maintenance of confidential records in accordance with the provision of the Family Educational Rights and Privacy Act as amended and as qualified by the Tennessee Public Records Act.